-Is there a policy in place?
-Interpretation guide 0 - No measures (i.e., no support) Unemployment financial support should only reflect financial compensation (e.g., \$/week) and should not include broader assistance (e.g., with health insurance or job searches).
-State or county reference to only CARES Act funding as being offered for unemployment financial support does not count.
-1 - Unemployment financial support only • Other income support includes but is not limited to financial assistance provided to low-income families overall, low-income families based on having dependence children under age 18, and support programs for other specific groups (e.g., undocumented people, low-income transgender 2 - Other income support only people, artists).
-Other income support is support that is not tied to employment status and may include any type of cash payments (e.g. childcare payments) 3 - Both unemployment financial support and other income support If a state or county had a pre-pandemic income/unemployment policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0.
-Reminder: If a state or county had a program that provided support at one point, but that program has since expired, that program would not count for coding of this indicator.
-Code 0 if/when a program expires.
-If no explicit indication that the program has expired, but the 99 - No information available to determine policy in place policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration.
-County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.
-This indicator does not consider small business support.
+- Unemployment financial support should only reflect financial compensation (e.g., \$/week) and should not include broader assistance (e.g., with health insurance or job searches). - State or county reference to only CARES Act funding as being offered for unemployment financial support does not count. - Other income support includes but is not limited to financial assistance provided to low-income families overall, low-income families based on having dependence children under age 18, and support programs for other specific groups (e.g., undocumented people, low-income transgender people, artists). - Other income support is support that is not tied to employment status and may include any type of cash payments (e.g. childcare payments) - If a state or county had a pre-pandemic income/unemployment policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0. - Reminder: If a state or county had a program that provided support at one point, but that program has since expired, that program would not count for coding of this indicator. - Code 0 if/when a program expires.
+If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration. - County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99. - This indicator does not consider small business support.